 By Lisa De Nike

-Gallagher's team's investigations are among the more than 340 stimulus-funded research grants and supplements totaling more than $160.3 million that Johns Hopkins has garnered since Congress passed the American Recovery and Reinvestment Act of 2009 (informally known by the acronym ARRA), bestowing the National Institutes of Health and the National Science Foundation with $12.4 billion in extra money to underwrite research grants by September 2010.
-The stimulus package — which provided $550 billion in new spending, including the above grants — is part of the federal government's attempt to bring back a stumbling economy by distributing dollars for transportation projects, infrastructure building, the development of new energy sources and job creation, and financing research that will benefit humankind.
+This project is among the 380 stimulus-funded research grants and supplements totaling $192 million that Johns Hopkins has garnered since Congress passed the American Recovery and Reinvestment Act of 2009 (informally known by the acronym ARRA).
+ARRA bestowed the National Institutes of Health and the National Science Foundation with $12.4 billion in extra money to underwrite research grants by September 2010.
+The stimulus package — which provided $550 billion in new spending, including the above grant — is part of the federal government's attempt to bring back a stumbling economy by distributing dollars for transportation projects, infrastructure building, the development of new energy sources and job creation, and financing research that will benefit humankind.